Archaeological Team, 2010 Prince of Asturias Award

 Each of the eight international recipients is awarded 50,000 euros, a specially commissioned Joan Miró sculpture, a diploma and an insignia.
 The Presentation Ceremony of the 2010 Prince of Asturias Awards will take place in the autumn at Campoamor Theater in Oviedo, capital of the Asturias Principality, and it will be presided over by H.R.H the Prince of Asturias.

-To learn more about the 2010 Prince of Asturias Award visit this thread.Filed under Spanish Royals
+To learn more about the 2010 Prince of Asturias Award visit this thread.Filed under Spain

-Tagged Prince of Asturias Awards, Science, Terracotta Army.
+Tagged Princess of Asturias Awards, Science, Terracotta Army.